JosephM101/Force-Windows-11-Install/docs/Documentation for Win11-ImageBuilder.md

-### Note that this method is now obsolete.
+### Note that this method is obsolete.
 The script and its documentation are no longer being maintained/updated.

 # Win11-ImageBuilder (Obsolete)
 This tool extracts the contents of an existing Windows 10 iso to a scratch directory using `7z`.
 It then extracts the installation contents (install.wim) from a Windows 11 iso, deletes the install.wim file from the Windows 10 installer, and replaces it with the install.wim file from the Windows 11 iso.
 Finally, it uses `oscdimg` (pulled from Windows Deployment Tools) to create a new iso from the Windows 10 installer, which now contains the Windows 11 installation contents.